Why Computer Science?

 Used worldwide since 2003, MIT Media Lab’s Scratch was one of the first block-based code editors designed for young students.
 Kids aged 8 and older can use Scratch to create games, animations, and interactive stories, and it is provided free in over 70 languages, including a version for pre-readers (ScratchJr).

-Teachers (especially those new to computer science) traditionally pick free, online tutorials to introduce an Hour of Code to their students.
+Teachers (especially those new to computer science) traditionally pick free, online tutorials to introduce coding to their students.
 Whether your classroom is 1:1 or has no computers at all, there are hundreds of ways you can take part in the campaign.
 All you have to do is pick a lesson.

 Here are a few Grab-and-Go options hosted here on AVID Open Access: